Banned or restricted chemicals

 - The Therapeutic Goods Administration regulates medicines and products marketed as having therapeutic effects, such as skin-whitening lotions, complementary medicines and blood products.

-- The Australian Pesticides and Veterinary Medicines Authority regulates agricultural and veterinary chemicals, such as pesticides, medicines for animals, insect repellants, garden sprays and pool chemicals.
+- The Australian Pesticides and Veterinary Medicines Authority regulates agricultural and veterinary chemicals, such as pesticides, medicines for animals, insect repellents, garden sprays and pool chemicals.

 - Food Standards Australia and New Zealand regulates foods and food additives for human consumption, such as colourings, vitamins and minerals.

-- The Department of the Environment and Energy designs and implements policies and programs to address climate change, and protect and conserve our environment and heritage.
+- The Department of Agriculture, Water and the Environment designs and implements policies and programs to address climate change, and protect and conserve our environment and heritage.

 - Safe Work Australia develops policies on national workplace health and safety and workers’ compensation, including the safe use of chemicals in the workplace